knative-extensions/reconciler-test/README.md

     environment.Managed(t),
     // Set the knative namespace which holds the tracing config map. knative.WithKnativeNamespace(system.Namespace()),
-    // Configure tracing for the eventshub component. knative.WithTracingConfig,
+    // Configure observability for the eventshub component. knative.WithObservabilityConfig,
     // Configure logging for the eventshub component. knative.WithLoggingConfig,
     // Register the tracing listener which will gather event traces on env.Finish().